Acquisition vs Alliance: How to Choose the Right Growth Strategy for Corporate-Startup Collaboration

 Acquiring or merging with companies outside your core business will enable you to diversify your products and services.
 This adds to your scale and capabilities and provides more sources of revenue.
 If one market dries out, you always have the others.

-The challenges of acquisitions
+Challenges of corporate acquisitions

 The opposite of scale